 Fog computing extends the edge of the network.
 It’s not as close but it covers more area than the edge.
 The OpenFog Consortium defines fog computing as “a system-level horizontal architecture that distributes resources and services of computing, storage, control and networking anywhere along the continuum from Cloud to Thing.”
 Fog computing shares similar benefits to edge computing including low latency, storage-focused, and real-time analytics.

-The confusion that arises with the difference between the edge and fog computing stems from the fact that they work together to achieve similar goals for the advancement of Internet of Things (IoT) technology and the optimization of the 5G network.
+The confusion that arises with the difference between the edge and fog computing stems from the fact that they work together to achieve similar goals for the advancement of the Internet of Things (IoT) technology and the optimization of the 5G network.

 What’s the Difference Between MEC and Fog Computing?
 Key Differences